TechnoShip123/C2C-Elite-Qualifier/README.md

 ### Explanation

-Intents are stored under the `Intents` class in [`main.py`](#main.py), so that supporting variables such as the bot's name can be grouped with it.
+Intents are stored under the `Intents` class in [`main.py`](main.py), so that supporting variables such as the bot's name can be grouped with it.
 The main program makes use of the NLTK `Chat.converse()` function, which handles user input and quit keywords for us.
 The `reflections` dictionary contains mappings between first-person and second-person expressions.
 It was adapted from `nltk.chat.util.reflections`.

 ### Files

-- `README.md` - Contains information about the project.
+- [`README.md`](README.md) - Contains information about the project.
-- `main.py` - The main program's file, executed on run.
+- [`main.py`](main.py) - The program's main file, to be executed on run.
-- `requirements.txt` - Package requirements for the packager, you can use this if you want to run the project locally (e.g. `pip install -r requirements.txt`)
+- [`requirements.txt`](requirements.txt) - Package requirements for the packager, you can use this if you want to run the project locally (e.g. `pip install -r requirements.txt`)